ethersphere/swarm/swarm/docs/sw^3/storage.rst

   challenge
   refutation

 Nodes provide signed receipts for stored chunks which they are allowed to charge arbitrary amounts for.
-The pricing and deposit model is discussed in detail below.
+The pricing and deposit model is discussed in detail in section :ref:`sec:accounting`.
 If a promise is not kept and a chunk is not found in the swarm anyone can report the loss by putting up a :dfn:`challenge`.
 The response to a challenge is a :dfn:`refutation`.
 Validity of the challenge as well as its refutation need to be easily verifyable by the contract.
 For now, we can just assume that the litigation is started by the challenge after a user attempts to retrieve insured content and fails to find a chunk.
 Litigation will be discussed below in the wider context of regular integrity audits of content in the swarm.

-The challenge takes the form of a transaction sent to the SWEAR contract in which the challenger presents the receipt(s) of the lost chunk.
+The challenge takes the form of a transaction sent to the :dfn:`SWINDLE` (SWarm INsurance Driven Litigation Engine) relevant swarm contract in which the challenger presents the receipt(s) of the lost chunk.
 Any node is allowed to send a challenge for a chunk as long as they have a valid receipt for it (not necessarily issued to them).

 This is analogous to a court case in which the issuers of the receipts are the defendants who are guilty until proven innocent.
 Similarly to a court procedure public litigation on the blockchain should be a last resort when the rules are abused despite the deterrents and positive incentives.